 Thomas Gallagher has served as our director since April 29, 2016.
-Since 2009 Mr. Gallagher has been the Chairman of Exchequer Capital GmbH, a wealth advisory firm.
-Mr. Gallagher serves as a directors of a number of private companies, as well as serving as an Advisor to the Chairman, Eurasian Bank, Kazakhstan on Private Banking, and to the Chairman, SkyBridge Capital AG in Zürich, Switzerland.
+Since 2009, Mr. Gallagher has been the Chairman of Exchequer Capital GmbH, a wealth advisory firm.
+Mr. Gallagher serves as a director of a number of private companies, as well as serving as an Advisor to the Chairman, Eurasian Bank, Kazakhstan on Private Banking, and to the Chairman, SkyBridge Capital AG in Zürich, Switzerland.
 He was the Head of Alternative Investments, Valartis Asset Management from February 2008 to September 2008.
 Prior to that since 2003 he worked for Moore Capital Management as Director of European Wealth Management in Alstra Capital Management, and a Director of the Fund Investment Group.
-From 2000-2003 he was the founder in Oak Hill Platinum Partners, doing financial & institutional fundraising and products consulting.
+From 2000 to 2003, he was the founder in Oak Hill Platinum Partners, doing financial & institutional fundraising and products consulting.
 Earlier in his career he worked as legislation Counsel in Joint Committee on Taxation of The Congress of the United States and later worked at Counsel in Davis Polk & Wardwell; Milbank, Tweed, Hadley & McCloy; Gallagher & Blitz; Chadborne & Parke; and O'Connor & Hannan.
 Mr. Gallagher has LL.M., Yale Law School, J.D., Magna Cum Laude, Loyola Law School (N.O.), A.B., Villanova University.
-We believe that Mr. Gallagher is qualified to serve as a member of our Board of Directors because of his experience in fund management, his international investment risk management expertise, and his relationships with prominent business leaders in Eastern Europe and CIS countries..
+Mr. Gallagher's significant investment and financial expertise make him well qualified to serve as a member of our board of directors.

 Gennadii Butkevych has served as our director since February 15, 2018.
 Mr. Butkevych founded Agrotechbusines LLC in 1999 and has grown from a single grocery kiosk to one of the largest chain of discount supermarkets in Ukraine.
 In 2013 Mr. Butkevych co-founded ATB Corporation and Agrotechbusines LLC was merged into the new entity, becoming ATB-Market Company, and for which Mr. Butkevych serves as Director.
 ATB currently has 920 locations in over 230 cities and towns in Ukraine.
 Orphanage No. 1 of Dnepr city has been sponsored by ATB Corporation since January 14, 2014.
 Mr. Butkevych founded and is the honorary Chairman of the "Dnepr Open" amateur tennis tournament.
 As the owner of the Equides Equestrian Club - the home of frequent inter-regional and international events - Mr. Butkevych sponsors the Ukrainian horse riding national youth sports team.
 Mr. Butkevych is a graduate of Dnipropetrovsk Engineer and Architecture Institute and holds an MS degree in Engineering.
-We believe that Mr. Butkevych is qualified to serve as a member of our Board of Directors because of his track record of building successful businesses from the ground up, high ethical standards, community involvement, and his connections to business people in Eastern Europe.
+Mr. Butkevych's significant investment and financial expertise make him well qualified to serve as a member of our board of directors.